Can Cats Eat Ham?

 What About Ham Bones?

-Schmid says cat owners should avoid feeding bones to cats.
+Schmid says cat owners should avoid feeding bones to cats (they can be a choking hazard!).
 While cats in the wild eat bones as part of their captured meals, there are other, safer ways to get nutrients to your house cat.

 "Any real bone can splinter, and this can cause damage to a cat's esophagus, stomach, or intestinal tract," she says.
 "Ham bones are generally more brittle than other bones, like chicken, and can splinter more easily.
 Cooked ham bones have a larger concern with this."